Along with sunny days and warm weather, summer brings the risk of sunburn, allergies, bug bites, and other potential health complications.

 Tips from the NPMA to prevent insect stings include:

 - Throwing out garbage as often as possible

-- If you are planning to barbecue, make sure that you do it far away from anything that may catch fire.
-Also, check your grill for leaks, dents or cracks and light the match before turning on the gas.
+- Keeping barbecues far away from anything that may catch fire.
+It is important to check the grill for leaks, dents, or cracks, and to light the match before turning on the gas.

-- On the fourth of July, stay at least 500 feet away from the fireworks display and ensure that children don't touch used fireworks or sparklers.
+- On the fourth of July, stay at least 500 feet away from the fireworks display, and keep children away from used fireworks or sparklers.

-- If your car radiator overheats, wait until the engine cools down before removing the cap
+- If the car radiator overheats, wait until the engine cools down before removing the cap.